Golf as a Business Tool

 - Getting angry over bad shots

-- Checking your phone every hole
+- Checking your phone on every hole

 - Taking the game too seriously